syshen/FlatDatePicker/Readme.md

 5. You can hook the changed value throught monitoring the UIControlEventValueChanged event.

 ## Cocoapods
-SSFlatDatePicker is in cocoapods now, you can find it and install it throguht pods command.
+SSFlatDatePicker is in cocoapods now, you can find it and install it throught pods command.